zaynahxc/pxt-microbit/docs/projects/micro-chat.md

 ## Try it for real

-If you two @boardname@s, download the program to each one.
+If you have two @boardname@s, download the program to each one.
 Press button **A** on one and see if the other gets a message.

 ## Groups